 Ava & Constance

-Two mustang mares in a kill pen that need our help.
-Ava is a youngster in the spring of her life.
-Constance is in the winter of hers.
-Both have been betrayed by the Bureau of Land Management (BLM), the corrupt federal bureau mandated to protect wild horses, and the middlemen who profit from doing their dirty work.
+Two mustang mares in a kill pen needed our help.
+Ava, a youngster, is in the spring of her life, while Constance is in the winter of hers.
+Both were betrayed by the Bureau of Land Management (BLM), the corrupt federal bureau mandated to protect wild horses, and the middlemen who profit from doing their dirty work.

-Constance is a petite, horribly thin, bay mustang.
-Skin and bones, it breaks the heart to think of the neglect that caused this.
+Constance was a petite, horribly thin, bay mustang.
+Skin and bones, it broke the heart to think of the neglect that caused this.
 She was born in 1999 - and you know how important it is to me to help seniors.
 They have almost no chance of being adopted and the environment of a kill pen is terrifying and confusing at any age.
-She needs good food, care, and love and we can’t wait to give that to her as soon as the local vet has assisted her.
+She needed good food, care, and love and we couldn’t wait to give that to her.
+She traveled with Ava on the ride to Skydog Oregon.

 American Mustangs and Burros Need Your Help